tsichiro/mit-6.824-distributed-systems/peer-to-peer-bitcoin.md

 of miners have been close to a majority at times: http://www.coindesk.com/51-attacks-real-threat-bitcoin/

-If >50% of compute power are controlled by a single user (or by a clique of colluding users), they can extend the blockchain from any block they like, and can double-spend money.
-Hence, Bitcoin's security would be broken if this happened.
+If >50% of compute power is controlled by a single entity, they can double-spend bitcoins: transfer a coin to one payee, and then generate a new fork from before that transaction in which the transaction doesn't exist.
+Bitcoin's security would be broken if this happened.

 Q: From some news stories, I have heard that a large number of bitcoin miners are controlled by a small number of companies.

-A: This is true.
+A: True.
 See here: https://blockchain.info/pools.
 It looks like three mining pools together hold >51% of the compute power today, and two come to 40%.